 The course focuses on the skills and strategies necessary for students to make a successful transition into high school and an academic career.
 Students will explore the options available in high school, higher education, and the professional world in order to establish both immediate and long-range personal goals.
 After identifying their individual learning styles and abilities, students will build on these abilities by developing critical time-management, organization and study skills.
 The course focuses on self-understanding, decision-making, resiliency, attitude, character education, and leadership to help students maximize personal achievement.
 Students will develop the specific strategies necessary to achieve their personal and professional goals.
 The course emphasizes proactive problem-solving, self-determination, and independent thinking and learning skills.
 In addition, students will explore and experience collaboration as a tool for creative problem solving.
 As part of goal setting and leadership activities, students may complete an outside community service learning experience in addition to class assignments.
 This course expires in 2021-2022.

-General Employability Skills (GEMPLS)
+Prerequisites: None

-This course provides students with knowledge of the prerequisite skills for general employment as well as the means of obtaining those skills.
+PEIMS #: N1270153Grades: 9-12This course provides students with knowledge of the prerequisite skills for general employment as well as the means of obtaining those skills.
 Employability skills include fundamentals of Maintenance of personal appearance and grooming.
-The course also includes the knowledge, skills, and attitudes that allow employees to get along with their co-workers, make important work-related decisions, and become strong members of the work team.
+The course also includes the knowledge, skills, and attitudes that General Employability Skills (GEMPLS 5) This course provides students with knowledge of the prerequisite skills for general employment as well as the means of obtaining those skills.
+Employability skills include fundamentals of Maintenance of personal appearance and grooming.
+The course also includes the knowledge, skills, and attitudes that Course #: 09726 Credits: 1 skills for general employment as well as the means of obtaining those skills.
+Employability skills include fundamentals of Maintenance of personal appearance and grooming.
+The course also includes the knowledge, skills, and attitudes that PEIMS #: N1270153 Grades: 9-12 allow employees to get along with their co-workers, make skills for general employment as well as the m those skills.
+Employability skills include fundam Maintenance of personal appearance and g course also includes the knowledge, skills, and eans of obtaining entals of prooming.
+The d attitudes that important work-related decisions, and become strong members of the work team.
 Discovering job possibilities that link skills, abilities, interests, values, needs, and work environment preferences is a part of the process of obtaining employability skills and abilities and is experiential learning that takes place over time.
 This course expires in 2021-2022.